Art and Design

 - sketching pencils,

 Teachers challenge pupils through questioning and extension of skills, and ensure that children know more and remember more by collaborating, reviewing and building on previous techniques learnt in school, giving children chance to improve their mastery of the subject.
 Children receive feedback on their work and are offered opportunities for both guided and independent practice of skills.
 Teachers scaffold learning by modelling key skills as well as providing models from a range of artists.
-In each class, an art working wall is displayed as part of the children’s learning environment to support their ability to know more and remember more.
 To further support their learning, children are exposed to a range of artworks showcasing the application of taught skills.